charan-a/Mobile-Automation-Testing-framework/README.md

 # Mobile-Testing-Automation

-This is the complete project framework required for the Citi internship.
+This is the complete project framework.

 # Features